shanelonergan/shanelonergan.github.io/_posts/2019-10-13-tracking-user-streaks-in-ruby.md

 ---
 layout: post
 title:  "Tracking user streaks in Ruby"
-date:   2019-10-17
+date:   2020-2-1
 description: maintain user engagement through daily streak-tracking # Add post description (optional)
 img: streak.jpg
 tags: [programming, terminal, bash] # add tag
 ---
 ---

 From Duolingo to Headspace, many of the most popular apps today track users' "streaks".
 By keeping track of the number of days in a row a user has logged in and completed a task, these apps aim to create a beneficial habit for the user, while simultaneously insuring an active daily user base.
-Evidence seems to indicate that desire to keep a streak going will indeed motivate a person to do a task they might not otherwise.
+With habit-tracking apps [exploding](https://www.vox.com/the-goods/2019/1/2/18158989/habit-tracking-apps-new-years-resolutions) in popularity, evidence seems to indicate that desire to keep a streak going will indeed motivate a person to do a task they might not otherwise.

 With streaks being such a popular feature, a [friend](https://medium.com/@avijitklodh) and I decided to try and incorporate it into a recent project we were working on.
 The application walked a user through the steps of a [Wim Hof](https://www.wimhofmethod.com/) breathing cycle, and we wanted to display the number of days in a row they had completed at least one cycle.